nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 #### Delegate Compatibility
-* All delegates are incompatible with one another
+* Different delegate types are not assignment-compatible, even if their signatures match

 ```C#
 delegate void Delegate1();